 First, it’s important to understand that your credit score can go down whether you participate in a debt settlement program or not.
 In fact, if you’re already behind on payments, much of the damage may have already been done.

-Because you may have to stop making your payments on your credit cards, debt settlement results in a temporary negative impact to your score.
+Because you may have to stop making your payments on your credit cards, debt settlement results in a temporary negative impact to your FICO credit scores and other types of scores.
 But if your credit score isn’t that high because you’re already behind or for other reasons, the drop due to the debt settlement process may not be very dramatic.

 Additionally, settled accounts will remain on your credit report for seven years from the original delinquency date.
 This means that your credit history could be impacted by your decision to settle for many years to come.
 However, credit scoring models favor new information over old, so if you can manage to develop good credit behaviors going forward, the good can outweigh the bad.